 - Improve students’ SEL skills, engagement, motivation, and academic achievement

 Please join us on one of our CATALYZE Webinar sessions!

-The webinars will host Dr. Tish Jennings and Dorothy Morelli, both former teachers and school administrators.
-Now education researchers dedicated to further our knowledge and improve the implementation of renowned SEL programs.
-We will also have as special guest, principals that have had experience with PATHS in their schools.
+CATALYZE webinars host Dr. Tish Jennings and Dorothy Morelli, both former teachers and school administrators who are now education researchers dedicated to furthering knowledge and improving implementation of renowned SEL programs.
+Webinars also feature as special guests, principals who have had experience with PATHS in their schools.

 Schussler, D. L., DeWeese, A., Rasheed, D., DeMauro, A. A., Doyle-Fosco, S., Brown, J. L., Greenberg, M. T. & Jennings, P. A. (2019).
 The relationship between adopting mindfulness practice and reperceiving: A qualitative investigation of the CARE for Teachers program.
 Mindfulness. https://doi.org/10.1007/s12671-019-01228-1